TataSher/CV/README.md

 ### Fast Learner

-This was mostly proven at the Makers course where we were given tonnes of new and interesting information.
-I was impressed with my ability to filter the information and compose it to be useful in achieving specific goals.
-I was unfamiliar with most of the concepts and tools taught at the course, but it didn't stop me to throw myself into this whirlwind of new information.
-I view challenges as opportunities for self-improvement.
+At the Makers course, we were given tonnes of new information, and I was able to filter through and organise it in a useful way to achieve various goals.
+Challenges are opportunities for self-improvement.

 ## Experience